Social Media Strategy

 Dash Social's Wedding Industry benchmarks for Instagram provide brands with a target and give valuable insight into the wedding industry landscape.

 Another way to drive action and engagement on Instagram is by tapping into creators and UGC.
 As audiences become more niche, creators are an authentic way to reach niche audiences.
 Repurposing UGC is another way to drive engagement while building a community on Instagram.
-UGC specific to the wedding industry is highly effective because it is taking real-life wedding footage from someone’s special day, or even persuasive content from wedding prep itself.
+UGC specific to the wedding industry is highly effective because it is taking real-life wedding footage from someone’s special day, or even persuasive content from wedding prep itself

-To calculate these benchmarks, Dash Social analyzed content posted by more than 100 wedding brands between July 1 and December 31, 2022.
+To calculate these benchmarks, Dash Social analyzed content posted by more than 100 wedding brands between April 2025 and April 2026.
 The sample includes accounts of varying follower sizes across the wedding industry.

 While we already know the wedding industry has plenty of opportunities on Instagram, what about other platforms?